Rockville extends vaccine mandate to contractors, subcontractors

 Takoma Park’s policy for employees says employees and others must get a booster shot when they are eligible.

-DiSpirito said that Rockville is considering whether to require boosters for city employees and contractors.
+DiSpirito said that Rockville is considering whether to require boosters for contractors.
+They are required for city employees, he said.

 He said each government has its own factors for making decisions, such as Montgomery County having to consider collective bargaining agreements with unions.

-Note: This story was updated at 4 p.m.
-Feb.
-7, 2022, to correct a reference to coronavirus booster shots, which are required for Rockville city employees.